Acne symptoms & treatment

 Oral acne medications

-These are taken by mouth and used mainly for cystic acne treatment:
+These are taken by mouth and used mainly for moderate to severe acne:

 • Spironolactone: Used only in adult women for cystic acne treatment.
 Targets hormones that can contribute to acne.